nikksno/MacHete/README.md

 # MacHete
-The definitive fucking startpoint to be a mac admin for your organization
+The definitive fucking startpoint to be a mac admin for your organization.
+Includes a complete overview of how everything works, links to the tools you'll be using, and a functional directory structure to prepare your final products.
+That's right: this is going from start to end.

 ## This is the situation